 Usability Testing is a realm of the IT world that tries incorporating how “people” would like their applications to be– which is never easy.
 It is like trying to read minds.
-What sounds like common sense, is a profound science when it comes to usability testing.
+What sounds like common sense, is a profound science when it comes to testing usability.

-However, we will try to address the key aspects of Usability Testing – the what, who, why, when and how- to the best of our abilities below.
+However, we will try to address the key aspects of Usability Test – the what, who, why, when and how- to the best of our abilities below.

 What You Will Learn: